VDOGrandy/pokerHandEval/README.md

 # pokerHandEval
-A generic poker hand evaluator c++ class
+A collection of c++ classes that promote the creation of classic and new poker hand evaluators.